SkywardApps/pdf-render-service/README.md

 You must specify a `basis` property and provide the reference to an array of items in your data payload, although technically you can insert javascript here that simply _results_ in an array.
-You must then provide a `loop` property which defines a single child element that will be rendered for each item in the basis array.
+You must then provide a `loop` property which defines a single child element (as an object) or an array of child elements that will be rendered for each item in the basis array.

 Optionally, you can provide `header` and `footer`, each of which is a simple element that is placed _before_